-Explore the main street of Gilgandra and find restaurants, cafes and retail stores.
-Gilgandra is the birthplace of the 1915 Coo-ee March, when the Hitchen brothers began the 500km recruitment march for World War I.
+Gilgandra is the birthplace of the 1915 Coo-ee March.
+Relive the story of when the Hitchen brothers began the 500km+ recruitment march from Gilgandra to Sydney for World War I.

-Tooraweenah is the gateway to the Warrumbungle National Park.
-Walk the historic trail through town alongside original 20th century buildings and follow the walkway to the GK Rohr Warrumbungle Viewing Platform and Returned Soldier Sculpture.
+Tooraweenah is the southern gateway to the Warrumbungle National Park.
+Walk the historic trail through town alongside the original 20th century buildings, following the walkway to the GK Rohr Warrumbungle Viewing Platform and Returned Soldier Sculpture.